hopshadoop/distributed-tf/README.md

-# Distributed TensorFlow example code for O'Reilly Blog Post
+# Distributed TensorFlow Example (O'Reilly Blog Post)

 There are three pieces of example code here: